opennetworkinglab/aether-docs/onramp/inspect.rst

     :width: 700px
     :align: center

-    Screenshot of k9s's UI for the ``aether-5gc`` namespace, with the AMF pod currently selected.
+    Screenshot of k9s's UI for the ``omec`` namespace, with the AMF pod currently selected.